5 Social Media Tools Every Inbound Marketer Needs To Use Now

 How can Social Media Tools Help Us?

-Looking beyond 2016, there are plenty of reasons why social media will continue to hold a strong presence in marketing campaigns and we, the marketers, must stay on top of these trends.
+There are plenty of reasons why social media will continue to hold a strong presence in marketing campaigns and we, the marketers, must stay on top of these trends.

 Of course, keeping up with the latest social media tools is also essential.
 As mobile moves to the primary mode of engagement, chat will emerge delivering automated one-to-one responses and interactions.
 This generates additional social outlets that need managing and monitoring on a daily basis.
 So, imagine how difficult it would be with even just one more channel to monitor – without the help of any tools?